 Cats can only pant or sweat through their foot pads to release excess heat.
-As a cat’s body temperature rises, the cat can suffer from heat exhaustion and then eventually heat stroke can set in.
+As a cat’s body temperature rises, they can suffer from heat exhaustion, and heatstroke can set in.

-1. Make Sure Your Cat Is Nice And Cool
+Make Sure Your Cat Is Nice And Cool

 Never leave a cat in a parked car.
-Temperatures in a car heat up drastically, even in cooler months, and it’s deadly to your cat.
+Temperatures in a car heat up drastically in minutes, even in cooler months, and it’s potentially deadly to your cat.

-2. Know The Signs Of Heatstroke
+Know The Signs Of Heatstroke

 You need to cool your cat down immediately and seek medical treatment.
-If you can’t get the body temperature down quick enough, your can can suffer serious organ damage or death.
+If you can’t get their body temperature down quick enough, your can can suffer serious organ damage or death.

-3. Lots Of Fresh Cool Water
+Provide Lots Of Fresh, Cool Water

-One water bowl is just not going to do it in hotter months.
-It’s best to have a water station in all of their favorite hang out locations.
+One water bowl is probably not going to cut it in hotter months.
+It’s best to have a water station in all of their favorite hangout locations.